LearnWithMeEDU/LearnWithMeEDU.github.io/index.md

 #11 C.G, Cornell MFE, Quant researcher in Moody's; Undergrad: Wuhan Uni.
 #12 J.L, Quant Researcher XVA in European Bank, Ph.D in Physics, University of Cambridge; Undergrad: University of Science and Technology of China
 #13 G.H, Undergrad: Columbia; High School: Albany High School, Ca. SAT: 2300
+#14 A.X, Master of Arts in New York Film Academy; Undergrad: Qingdao Art School

 [PRICE MATCH If you provide evidence to show the same service with price in the market.]
 ```